dreamerkumar/bizsitegenie/README.md

 #Bizsitegenie Web Application Framework#
 An Open Source Full Stack Framework in Javascript prebuilt with the most common features that every web application needs.

+Comes with a intuitive UI and code generators to faciliate rapid application development.

 ##MEAN Framework for Rapid Application Development##
 Bizsitegenie can come in handy for Rapid Application Development.
 You can get a lot done before you even write your first line of code.